eclipse-zenoh/zenoh-plugin-dds/README.md

    - **`-d, --domain <ID>`** : The DDS Domain ID.
 By default set to `0`, or to `"$ROS_DOMAIN_ID"` is this environment variable is defined.
    - **`--dds-localhost-only`** : If set, the DDS discovery and traffic will occur only on the localhost interface (127.0.0.1).
      By default set to false, unless the "ROS_LOCALHOST_ONLY=1" environment variable is defined.
-   - **`--dds-enable-shm`** : If set, DDS will be configured to use shared memory.
+   - **`--dds-enable-shm`** : If set, DDS will be configured to use the Iceoryx shared memory PSMX plugin with default config.
 Requires the bridge to be built with the 'dds_shm' feature for this option to valid.
      By default set to false.
    - **`-f, --fwd-discovery`** : When set, rather than creating a local route when discovering a local DDS entity, this discovery info is forwarded to the remote plugins/bridges.
 Those will create the routes, including a replica of the discovered entity.
 More details [here](#full-support-of-ros-graph-and-topic-lists-via-the-forward-discovery-mode)
    - **`-s, --scope <String>`** : A string used as prefix to scope DDS traffic when mapped to zenoh keys.